You-know-who-skills/Winc-Academy-opdrachten-per-24-01-2023/superpy/README.md

 ***<ins>Screenshot of where to 'paste' the code</ins>***
-* ***Note!*** The directory in your terminal will be different than the one shown on the screenshot below, because it depends on from which folder on your device (desktop, laptop, tablet etc.) you will open my project.
+* **Note!** The directory in your terminal will be different than the one shown on the screenshot below, because it depends on from which folder on your device (desktop, laptop, tablet etc.) you will open my project.

 ![Screenshot of where to paste the code](image-1.png)

+## CODES ##

 If you want to manage **existing files** which already contain products or if you want to create **new files** to add products:
 * Copy the code shown below by klicking on this icon also shown below: <img src="/superpy/image-2.png" alt="copy icon" width="3%" height="3%">